Its a secret

 New construction timelines are not unbreakable codes, universal mysteries or transcendental equations.
 Penciling costs and scheduling is part of the initial development process.
 Sophisticated software and services exist to handle it, and experienced developers already understand the process and potential pitfalls.

-To start with, the timeline for new condos depends on the size, scope and property attributes of a project.
-From land purchase to design, zoning/ANC/HPRB and/or review board approvals, permitting, environmental issue mitigation, razing, demolition and the actual constriction process including any design changes, variance needs and inspections, the construction timeline for a new condominium can take anywhere from 8-10 months to five years or more.
+The timeline for new condos depends on the size, scope and property attributes of a project.
+From land purchase to design, zoning/ANC/HPRB and/or review board approvals, permitting, environmental issue mitigation, razing, demolition and the actual constriction process including any design changes, variance needs and inspections, the construction timeline for a new condominium can take anywhere from eight months to five years or more.

-The construction timeline for new condos can be impacted by outside influences such as the pandemic that has slowed supply and construction for the past two years.
 Developers should know at sales release time if any of these are likely to cause delivery setbacks.

+The construction timeline for new condos can also be impacted by unforeseeable occurances such as the Covid pandemic in 2020-21 that slowed supply and construction for several years.

 FNMA Pre-Sale Requirements